Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Experiment

-\textbf{\ywc{Analysis on RAFT Iterations.}} In Pixel Tracker, we calculate the dice coefficient of different instances from the frame $t-\delta$ and frame $t$ given the optical flow map to form the position-aware similarity matrix.
-We use the flow estimation network RAFT to estimate the optical flow from two consecutive frames. \ywc{We performed different iterations on sintel version of RAFT to understand the impact on the pixel tracker, shown in Tab.~\ref{tab:city_vpq iteration raft pixel track}}.
-RAFT with 20 iterations achieves best performance.
+In Pixel Tracker, we calculate the dice coefficient of different instances from the frame $t-\delta$ and frame $t$ given the optical flow map to form the position-aware similarity matrix.
+We use the flow estimation network RAFT to estimate the optical flow from two consecutive frames.
+The source code of RAFT is released with five versions of pre-trained weights.
+We performed ablation studies on different versions of RAFT to understand the impact on the pixel tracker, shown in Table~\ref{tab:city_vpq sensitivity pixel track}.
+The sintel version of RAFT achieves the best performance, for MIP Sintel is a large synthetic dataset that provides detailed and dense optical flow annotation, and it contains many challenging scenes, making it a good generalization capability.
+We perform different iterations on the raft-sintel to understand the impact on the pixel tracker, shown in Tab.~\ref{tab:city_vpq iteration raft pixel track}.
+RAFT with 20 iterations achieves the best performance.